 Hey everyone!
 I hope you a great weekend!
-Today I want to share a couple of really simple and inexpensive Valentine’s Day projects and my Valentine’s Day vignette.
-My favorite project is the banner which is so crazy simple and you could apply to any holiday or party.
-Everyone has cardboard boxes in their house from cereal, rice, crackers etc. Well, this is a great way to recycle some of that material.
+Today I want to share a couple of really simple and inexpensive projects including this Valentine’s Day Banner and my Valentine’s Day vignette.
+This is one of my favorite projects because it’s so crazy simple and you could apply to any holiday or party.
+Everyone has cereal or other cardboard boxes in their home.
+Well, this is a great way to recycle some of that material.

 - a couple of cardboard cereal boxes (or more, depending on how long you want your banner)